dettogatto/nerves_system_rpi3_lirc/README.md

 Pins are GPIO 17 for input and GPIO 18 for output
 To test in ssh:
 - use `ir-ctl -r -1 > /tmp/foo.txt` to save an input
-- use `ir-ctl -s /tmp/foo.txt` to send saved signal
+- use `ir-ctl -s /tmp/foo.txt -d /dev/lirc1` to send saved signal

 # Raspberry Pi 3 Model B / B+